yotam-medini/cmodimidi/README.md

-# cmodimidi
+# modimidi
-midi player using fluidsynth implented in C++
+Command line midi player using fluidsynth implented in C++

+# Version
+The current version is 0.1.0